tzlaine/small_wg1_papers/P2729_unicode_2_normalization.md

 # Motivation

+I’m proposing normalization interfaces that meet certain design requirements that I think are important; I hope you’ll agree:

+- Ranges are the future.
+We should have range-friendly ways of doing transcoding.
+This includes support for sentinels.

+- Iterators are the present.
+We should support generic programming, whether it is done in terms of pointers, a particular iterator, or an iterator type specified as a template parameter.

+- A null-terminated string should not be treated as a special case.
+The ubiquity of such strings means that they should be treated as first-class strings.

 - If there's a specific algorithm specialization that operates directly on UTF-8 or UTF-16, the top-level algorithm should use that when appropriate.
   This is analogous to having multiple implementations of the algorithms in `std` that differ based on iterator category.

-TODO
+- Input may come from UTF-8, UTF-16, or UTF-32 strings (though UTF-32 is
+  extremely uncommon in practice).
+There should be a single overload of each normalization function, so that the user does not need to change code when the input is changed from UTF-N to UTF-M.  The most optimal version of the algorithm (processing either UTF-8 or UTF-16) will be selected (as mentioned above).

 # The shortest Unicode normalization primer I can manage

 You can have different strings of code points that mean the same thing.
-For example, you could have the code point "ä" (U+00E4 Latin Small Letter A with Diaeresis), or you could have the two codepoints "a" (U+0061 Latin Small Letter A) and "◌̈" (U+0308 Combining Diaeresis).
+For example, you could have the code point "ä" (U+00E4 Latin Small Letter A with Diaeresis), or you could have the two codepoints "a" (U+0061 Latin Small Letter A) and "¨̈" (U+0308 Combining Diaeresis).
 The former represents "ä" as a single code point, the latter as two.
 Unicode rules state that both strings must be treated as identical.

 To make such comparisons more efficient, Unicode has normalization forms.
-If all the text you ever compare is in the same normalization form, it doesn't matter whether they're all the composed form like "ä" or the decomposed form like "a◌̈" -- they'll all compare bitwise-equal to each other if they represent the same text.
+If all the text you ever compare is in the same normalization form, it doesn't matter whether they're all the composed form like "ä" or the decomposed form like "a¨" -- they'll all compare bitwise-equal to each other if they represent the same text.

-NFC "Normalization Form: Composed", and NFD is "Normalization Form:
+There are four official normalization forms.
+The first two are NFC ("Normalization Form: Composed"), and NFD ("Normalization Form: Decomposed").
-Decomposed".
-There are these two other forms NFKC and NFLD that you can safely ignore; they are seldom-used variants of NFC and NFD, respectively.
+There are these two other forms NFKC and NFKD that you can safely ignore; they are seldom-used variants of NFC and NFD, respectively.

+NFC is the most compact of these four forms.
+It is near-ubiquitous on the web, as W3C recommends that web sites use it exclusively.

 There's this other form FCC, too.
-It's really close to NFC, except that it is not as compact in all cases (though it is identical to NFC in most cases).
+It's really close to NFC, except that it is not as compact in some corner cases (though it is identical to NFC in most cases).
 It's really handy when doing something called collation, which is not yet proposed.
 It's coming, though.